Anonymous said: Does it matter how Alaska died?

 (I do not know what American American is, so I feel particularly unqualified to answer this question.
 But even if I did know what it was, still: BBTTR.)

-tuesday-syndrome asked: In Alaska, they drink Strawberry Hill wine in the barn after dark, waiting for their plan to go into operation.
+tuesday-syndrome said: In Alaska, they drink Strawberry Hill wine in the barn after dark, waiting for their plan to go into operation.
 Nearly the same thing happens in The Virgin Suicides, when they're waiting to rescue the girls.
 Was this a coincidence?

 I don’t know.
 I read and loved The Virgin Suicides as a high school senior, and it’s possible it wasn’t a coincidence at all but some lingering memory of that book.